-NTE Faculty please "cc" Department/Program chair on the "Basic Info" page of the PHSC protocol form in the Protocol and Compliance Management system.
+NTE Faculty must "cc" Department/Program chair on the "Basic Info" page of the PHSC protocol form in the Protocol and Compliance Management system.

 Note: If your protocol is for the School of Education, whether new, modification, or renewal of a previously approved protocol, please use the EDIRC form.

-To request Protection of Human Subjects Committee (PHSC) approval for a project, go to the Protocol and Compliance Management System to login.
+To request Protection of Human Subjects Committee (PHSC) approval for a project, login to the Protocol and Compliance Management System.
 Normal processing time for a protocol that does not require a convened meeting is approximately three to four weeks from time of submission.

 Generalizable Knowledge: If information collected by your project is to be kept in house (that is, not to be shared with the public), or it is collected for pedagological reasons,( i.e., teaching purposes), it is not considered research by the committee thus does not require committee approval.